 I would not be part of WPAA-TV now if I did not make the commitment in 2009 to see the building and the vision of WPAA renovated.
-Instead I would have earned a significant amount of discretionary income staying at Anthem, Inc. and I would have had opportunities that discretionary money provides.
+Instead, I would have earned a significant amount of discretionary income staying at Anthem, Inc. and I would have had opportunities that discretionary money provides.
 Most likely I would have relocated to New Haven, CT.

-The most likely scenario for WPAA: It would have been absorbed by Connecticut Community TV and remained at 128 Center St. There would be a few programs a month in production same as before.
+The most likely scenario for WPAA: It would have been absorbed by Connecticut Community TV and remained at 128 Center St. There would be a few programs a month in production the same as before.

-Instead I retired from a paycheck to what dad called my life’s job.
-I live on a poverty level stipend which I pay myself from a short circuited retirement savings.
+Instead, I retired from a paycheck to what dad called my life’s job.
+I live on a poverty level stipend which I pay myself from a short-circuited retirement savings.
 I am full-time volunteer staff for WPAA-TV and Community Media Center.
 I live with Mr. Huizenga TV in a house too big for two that has sheltered many people in need of transitional housing.

 Yes, absolutely the world would be different if I waited to retire this week at age 65.
 And yes much of the difference in me and my community is about who has walked through the doors of WPAA-TV.

 It was never on my radar to be more than a volunteer “in Wallingford”.
 I never joined the Board.
 I did administrative tasks that part-time staff could not do.
-I wrote the grants and regulatory reports.
+I wrote grants and regulatory reports.
 I even produced some community focused TV and covered some event as OnTheParadeGround Productions.
 But the front-lines, day-to-day operations: Nope.
 That was not for me.

 The building transformation was consuming for all the volunteers from the moment of purchase in Dec 2009 until studio upgrade in 2015.
 It was wistful thinking to imagine that I could nudge the organization’s vision with so much on the ground tasks to accomplish.
-Mid stream, in 2013 the organization was again at a cross-road.
+Midstream, in 2013 the organization was again at a cross-road.
 It was then that I agreed to become staff under contract as a full-time ‘volunteer’ Executive Director.

 It was in 2013 that the doors of WPAA-TV, now calling itself a media center, would be open daily for the first time.
 It was in 2018 that the unimaginable nudge became #CelebrateWallingfordEveryday #BeTheMedia #NowMoreThanEver #MoreThanTV.

 The shows, internships, job opportunities for youth and differently able, the service expansions into art, theater and film – would not have happened without full-time staff.
 Herein there are hundreds, maybe even thousands, of stories of changed lives.
-In 2017 The Board firmly declared WPAA-TV was More Than TV: in other words more then the tools & stage for TV creation.
+In 2017 The Board firmly declared WPAA-TV was More Than TV: in other words more than the tools & stage for TV creation.
 In 2018 WPAA-TV was solidly the tools & stage for much more with #collaborations, a gallery and theater and civic groups using our the “community building”.

 Personally, it challenged me to live my values.